 A conveyancer is someone who will process the legal documentation, searches, and exchanges involved in a property purchase.
 They are sometimes qualified lawyers, but not always.
 Whether you hire a trusted solicitor or a professional conveyancer, you should expect them to complete the following tasks on your behalf:

-Compile relevant information surrounding the property, including boundary ownership, local disputes and a full inventory of fixtures and fittings
+Compile relevant information surrounding the property, including boundary ownership, local disputes and a complete inventory of fixtures and fittings

 Compile and check certificates of permission and guarantees, including planning permission and energy certificates